 Hardware and software in the warehouse are both on a steep incline, but incorporating new technology into your network can compromise its performance.
 Often warehouses are having to attempt a balancing act between supporting these additional devices and applications, and minimising black-out spots, drop-offs and shrinking coverage.

-As warehouse WiFi experts, we know how to achieve 100% coverage in these unique and challenging environments where machines, racking, picking devices and even the building itself can compromise your connectivity.
-This blog discusses some tips you can use to boost your warehouse WiFi coverage.
+As warehouse wireless experts, we know how to achieve 100% coverage in these unique and challenging environments where machines, racking, picking devices and even the building itself can compromise your connectivity.
+This blog discusses some tips you can use to boost your warehouse Wi-Fi coverage.

-So how can you improve your warehouse WiFi coverage?
+So how can you improve your warehouse wireless coverage?

-Ensure that your WiFi infrastructure is based on the latest standards, such as 802.11ac or 802.11ax (Wi-Fi 5 or Wi-Fi 6).
+Ensure that your wireless infrastructure is based on the latest standards, such as 802.11ac or 802.11ax (Wi-Fi 5 or Wi-Fi 6).
 These standards offer improved speed, capacity, and performance compared to older versions.
-Upgrading to newer access points and compatible client devices can significantly enhance WiFi performance.
+Upgrading to newer access points and compatible client devices can significantly enhance Wi-Fi performance.

 Determine AP quantity – don’t overdo it!